The-Difference-Charity/live-documents/faq.md

 1. Donation Report

-        a.
-How a charity uses its funds donated from The Difference
+    1. How a charity uses its funds donated from The Difference

-        b.
-The Difference's Social Return on Investment Model
+    2. The Difference's Social Return on Investment Model

 2. Audits

-        a.
-The Difference holds the right to audit documents and financial records in relation to donations received from The Difference.
+    1. The Difference holds the right to audit documents and financial records in relation to donations received from The Difference.

 ---